Ludovico Geymonat: Biography

-Born in Turin, where Geymonat attended Liceo classico Cavour, he graduated in Philosophy in 1930 and in Mathematics in 1932.
+Born in Bobbio Pellice, next to Turin, where Geymonat attended Liceo classico Cavour, he graduated in Philosophy in 1930 and in Mathematics in 1932.
 Geymonat tried to break the wall between science and philosophy that characterised the idealistic culture fostered by Fascist intellectuals like Giovanni Gentile.
 In 1934 he went to Vienna, to delve into the neo-positivist philosophy of the Vienna Circle.

 From 1940 he was an underground member of the Italian Communist Party and during the World War II he fought as a partisan, being together with Concetto Marchesi, one of the main PCI activists who did the most to find contacts with other anti-fascists to start a united front against the Axis.
 After the war, he became a communist assessor in Milan, between 1946 and 1949, when he obtained a chair of Theoretical philosophy at the University of Cagliari.
 Then he taught as professor of History of philosophy at the University of Pavia between 1952 and 1956, and as professor of philosophy of science in the University of Milan from 1956 to 1979.

 Geymonat left the Italian Communist Party over disagreements with party's position on the Sino-Soviet split and became closer to Proletarian Democracy.
 Later he was a supporter of the Communist Refoundation Party founded when PCI turned into the Partito Democratico della Sinistra.

 He died in Rho, Lombardy in 1991.